 Nevertheless, some drivers dismiss these concerns; they believe it’s their right to use the shoulder as their own personal lane.
 After all, why should they have to wait when the shoulder is open?
-Unfortunately, in addition to causing a rash of road rage among other drivers, their self-entitled attitude puts you and your passengers in danger.
+Unfortunately, in addition to causing a bout of road rage among other drivers, their self-entitled attitude puts you and your passengers in danger as well.

 Suffering the Consequences of Reckless Highway Shoulder Abuse

 No matter how safely you drive, many other drivers find it easier to take reckless risks rather than taking the time and effort to obey the rules.
 When traffic backs up due to congestion or construction, instead of waiting in line they’ll move into the open shoulder and use it as a driving lane to cut in front of traffic.Sometimes, you won’t be able to anticipate a driver’s irresponsible decision to use a shoulder bypass.
 This action puts every person they pass in danger.

 Highway shoulders are designed to provide a safe area for emergencies away from speeding traffic.
 However, when drivers misuse the shoulders for their own convenience, they run the risk of causing harm to others on the road in at least three ways:

 Median or divider crashes.
 When drivers attempt to bypass traffic by using the shoulder, it’s easy for them to forget that it isn’t designed as a normal lane.
 As a result, sudden dividers, traffic cones, obstacles, or changes in lane layout can cause them to swerve into the main lanes without any warning.
 If you’re paying attention, you may be able to avoid a side collision by swerving yourself, but this only increases your odds of colliding into a car next to you or the median.